niemopen/niem-naming-design-rules/ndr6-outline.md

 * XML and XSD – message serialization and validation; also a modeling formalism
 * JSON and JSON-LD – message serialization and linked data
 * RDF, RDFS, and OWL – formal semantics
-* ISO 11179 – data element naming conventions
+* ISO 11179 – data element conventions

 One of NIEM's principles is to reuse well-known information technology standards when these are supported by free and open-source software.
 NIEM avoids reuse of standards that effectively depend on proprietary software.
 When the NIEMOpen project defines a standard of its own, it also provides free and open-source software to support it.

 ## 3.4 The NIEM metamodel

 A data model in NIEM defines the syntax and semantics of a message format, or the information content of a message type, or the agreed definitions of a community.
 The information required for those purposes can itself be modeled.
 The model of that information is the *NIEM metamodel* -- an abstract model for NIEM data models.
 The metamodel is expressed in UML, and is described in detail in [section 4]().
 At a high level, the major components of the metamodel are classes, datatypes, properties, and namespaces.
+Figure 3-2 provides an lllustration.

 <center>
   <figure class="image">